Pancake Bites Recipe

 Want pancakes for breakfast without all the standing around and flipping?
 Jot down this Pancake Bites recipe quick!
 They are super easy, everyone loves them, and they are also great for feeding a crowd.

 Whether you’re rushing through a hectic morning or simply craving a speedy snack, these “pancakes” are hard to beat.
-For approximately the past three months, I’ve established a routine of whipping up these treats every Sunday.
-We eat what we can and store the remainder in the fridge or freezer for later.
+For the past few months, I’ve had a little Sunday routine of making a batch, sometimes alongside my lemon ricotta pancakes if I’m feeling fancy.
+We eat what we can and stash the rest in the fridge or freezer for later, just like we do with our go-to energy balls.

 Did I mention that not only are these pancake bites light and fluffy, but they are also low carb and keto?!
 Yahs, they are!
 And, before you say it, I know they look like muffins, but the Internet people call them “bites,” so I’m sticking with it.
 M’kay?
 Cool.